University of Technology Sydney

 Intent:

 The long term case study assignment is a way of reinforcing the content learnt throughout all subjects in the Master of Orthoptics while placing it in the context of graduate professional practice.
-As students do not always have the opportunity to follow a patient through their path of management, this assignment facilitates tracking a patient over several months and observing the many factors that can affect the outcome of treatment and management plans.
+As students do not always have the opportunity to follow a patient through their path of management, this assignment stimulates tracking a patient over several months and observing the many factors that can affect the outcome of treatment and management plans.
 It allows students to improve their clinical reasoning skills and place an ‘evidence-based approach’ to management in the context of barriers that can occur for patients in executing their component of the treatment and/or advice.
 This assignment combines clinical knowledge and evidence in the analysis of patient information and the formulation of a long-term management plan and compares this plan to ‘real life’ outcomes.
-Patent cases can be selected while on placement in Professional Practice 2.
+The patient case study will be provided in stages to students via Canvas

 Objective(s):